anoma/namada/docs/src/user-guide/wallet.md

 For the ledger and intent gossip commands that use keys and addresses, you can enter their aliases as as defined in the wallet (case-sensitive).

-By default, keys are stored encrypted (unless the `--unsafe-dont-encrypt`).
-Currently, the anoma client can load the password via:
+By default, keys are stored encrypted (unless the `--unsafe-dont-encrypt` flag is used).
+Currently, the Anoma client can load the password via:
-- file, by exporting a ENV variable called ANOMA_WALLET_PASSWORD_FILE with value the path to a file containg the password.
+- file, by exporting an ENV variable called `ANOMA_WALLET_PASSWORD_FILE` with value containing the path to a file containing the password.
-- env variable, by exporting a ENV variable called ANOMA_WALLET_PASSWORD with value the actual password.
+- env variable, by exporting a ENV variable called `ANOMA_WALLET_PASSWORD` with value of the actual password.
 - stdin, the client will prompt for a password.

 ## 🔐 Keys